New Music Seminar

-The New Music Seminar (NMS) is a Music Conference and Festival held annually each June in New York City.
-The New Music Seminar originally ran from 1980 to 1995 and was relaunched in 2009.
-NMS features over 150 CEOs and other executives, presidents, and other leaders in the emerging music business along with over 100 artist performances.
+The New Music Seminar (NMS) is an event which originated in New York City, dedicated to education and the celebration of music throughout history.
+The initial event took place each June from 1980-1995.
+After several years, the annual NMS was relaunched in 2009.

 In 2012, NMS hosted the first New York Music Festival in collaboration with the New York City Mayor's Office of Media & Entertainment declaration of the city’s first New York Music Week.
 The festival took place in 17 venues throughout Manhattan and Brooklyn.

-New Music Seminar 2015 took place June 21-23 in New York City.

 History

-1980–95
+1980 — 1995

 In June 1980, Tom Silverman, Mark Josephson, Joel Webber, Danny Heaps, and Scott Anderson brought 220 people together at a New York City rehearsal studio to discuss challenges in the music business.
-The event grew in subsequent years to act as a catalyst for change in it.
 The New Music Seminar added music showcases and a festival, initially called "New York Nights" and later, "New Music Nights."
 These were held in various New York City clubs.
-At its peak, the first series of seminars attracted more than 8,000 participants from 35 countries.
+The event grew in subsequent years, and at its peak the first series attracted more than 8,000 participants from 35 countries.

-In 6th August of 1984, the Seminar received the beginner singer and future popstar, Madonna.
+On August 6, 1984, singer Madonna participated in the seminar.

 Haoui Montaug was panel director of the NMS at the time of his 1991 death.
-Following his death, the NMS inaugurated the Haoui Montag New Music Awards in his honour.
+Following his death, the NMS inaugurated the Haoui Montag New Music Awards in his honor.